Gemini-HUN/Spor-o-mega/README.md

 # This mod is not mine, I'm just upload and share the mod to archive it.
 I found here the mod: [YouTube video](https://www.youtube.com/watch?v=rygjYsgL5jc&list=PLQs0_o6geuZBFP67ZILjfAr3jdiQMWNaV&index=415)

+My updated version is fix a bug when you use spit ability and your pack mates receive damage from it.

 Mod created by **Croakore**

 All rights reserved to **Max Games R.S.** because of upload the mod